Welcome to Living a Soulful Life

 Weekly Rhythms

-• Mondays: Creative Prompt Post
+• Mondays: Practice Post

-• Wednesdays: Live Convivium Gathering with Recording Posted in the Network
+• Wednesdays: Live Convivium Gathering with Recording Posted in the Network within 24 hours

 • Saturdays: Poem